 Access and communication: These are two keys to reducing costly readmissions and emergency department (ED) visits.

-In a recent Newsweek article, Sumir Sahgal, M.D., founder and chief medical officer for the Bronx, New York-based Essen Health Care, highlights the challenges of access to appropriate, timely care and talks about why it’s so important for primary care physicians to build a bond with their patients.
+Sumir Sahgal, M.D., founder and chief medical officer for the Bronx, New York-based Essen Health Care, highlighted the challenges of access to appropriate, timely care in a Newsweek article.
+Dr. Sahgal talks about why it’s so important for primary care physicians to build a bond with their patients.

 This is especially true with medically underserved populations, he notes.

-Our deviceless, AI-powered virtual care assistant, Eleanor, can help providers reduce these costly ED visits by increasing touchpoints with patients and their primary care physicians, specialists, and other care team members in between visits.
+MyndYou’s AI-enabled virtual assistant, Eleanor, can help providers reduce these costly ED visits by increasing touchpoints with patients and their primary care physicians, specialists, and other care team members in between visits.
 She talks to high- and rising-risk patients in a natural, conversational tone and a friendly voice about their health.
-She gauges severity of symptoms, triages patients and flags urgent cases so the care team can intervene.
+She can call patients regularly to check in and when she identifies a clinically relevant event, she flags them so the care team can intervene.

 In one program, Eleanor detected an immediate readmission risk in 14 percent of 1,500 patients participating in a 30-day monitoring program.
 Those calls were elevated to the care team for rapid intervention.